fin-cli/handbook/how-to/plugin-unit-tests.md

 phpunit
 ```

-If you have trouble running the install script or PHPUnit, check [Support section](http://wp-cli.org/#support) for help and answers to common issues.
+If you have trouble running the install script or PHPUnit, check [Support section](http://fin-cli.org/#support) for help and answers to common issues.

-## Integrating WP Unit Testing in Windows
+## Integrating FIN Unit Testing in Windows

 Tried and gotten stuck setting up unit tests for your project in Windows?

-First, know that some WP-CLI commands don't work in Windows, so you'll want to use Cygwin.
+First, know that some FIN-CLI commands don't work in Windows, so you'll want to use Cygwin.
 Cygwin is also [preferred by the WordPress core project](https://make.wordpress.org/core/handbook/tutorials/working-with-patches/).

-Second, the `bin/install-wp-tests.sh` script doesn't work directly in Windows.
+Second, the `bin/install-fin-tests.sh` script doesn't work directly in Windows.
 Windows 10 [introduced a Windows Subsystem for Linux](http://www.pcworld.com/article/3106463/windows/how-to-get-bash-on-windows-10-with-the-anniversary-update.html) but older versions require extra effort.
 Cygwin is preferred because it runs bash scripts by default.

 Third, the bash installation script uses `which`, a Linux command not available by default in Windows. `cURL`, `svn` and `wget` all can be installed in Windows as separate packages.

 Lastly, sometimes the bash script fails to build WordPress because of how it uses tmp folders.
-If it fails, then you can manually install WordPress to a writeable directory, and then manually create `wp-tests-config.php`.
+If it fails, then you can manually install WordPress to a writeable directory, and then manually create `fin-tests-config.php`.